wp-plugins/microblog-poster/readme.txt

 **diigo.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/diigohelp "Diigo help with screenshots.")

-In addition to your username and password you'll need to create your own diigo app and generate an Api key.
+In addition to your Username and Password you will need to create your own Diigo App and generate an Api Key.

-    1. Please go at this url: https://www.diigo.com/api_keys/new/ and generate your diigo Api Key. (you need to be logged in)
+    1. Please go at this url: https://www.diigo.com/api_keys/new/ and generate your Diigo Api Key.
+(You need to be logged in)

 **linkedin.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/linkedinhelp "Linkedin help with screenshots.")